gllms/Google-search-translate-button/README.md

 # Google search translate button
-Add a translate button to Google search
+Add a translate button to the Google search page.

 ## Installation

-First, install one of the following addons:
+First, install one of the following addons for your browser:

 | Browser                   | Installation                                                                                                                       |
 |---------------------------|------------------------------------------------------------------------------------------------------------------------------------|